adobrusky/csce-466-project/README.md

 ## Installation

+Project requires python to be installed, a mysql server and a webserver to serve the frontend.
+The frontend has already been compiled (see **Frontend-Build**), just needs to be dragged into webserver folder, which you can do using XAMPP (see below).

+If you want to compile the frontend see the README.md in the Frontend folder for more information.

 ### Set up the database

 1. This installation makes use of XAMPP.
 Instructions for installing XAMPP can be found [here](https://www.apachefriends.org/download.html).